cyber-duckie/Wardriving-Wireless-Security-Analysis/README.md

 ![Anonymized Open Guest Network Example](images/open_network_redacted.png)

-This screenshots shows an openly accessible guest network that was picked upduring the scan.
-Anyone can connect and inspect all unencrypted datat traffic with packet analysis.
+This screenshots shows an openly accessible guest network that was picked up during the scan.
+Anyone can connect and inspect all unencrypted data traffic with packet analysis.

 ### WEP networks